Free delivery on orders over £100

 What do AHAs do for the skin?

-AHAs are absorbed into the skin and the acid in the ingredient breaks down the bonds between dead skin cells.
+AHAs are absorbed into the skin, and the acid in the ingredient breaks down the bonds between dead skin cells.
 Once loosened, these dead skin cells can be sloughed off the skin, revealing the younger, healthier skin cells beneath.
-With these dead skin cells out the way, the skin can absorb skincare products better—meaning you really get your money’s worth—and you start to see better results from other ingredients.
+With these dead skin cells out of the way, the skin can absorb skincare products better—meaning you really get your money’s worth—and you start to see better results from other ingredients.

 By removing the dead skin cells, the skin is also triggered into making more fresh young skin cells, leaving you with a glowing complexion.

 But AHAs do more than just exfoliate.
 They can also trigger the skin into making more collagen—the protein responsible for the skin’s structure and suppleness.
-With more collagen, the skin looks more plump and firm and lines, wrinkles and even sagging are all visibly improved.
+With more collagen, the skin looks more plump and firm, and lines, wrinkles, and even sagging are all visibly improved.

 How do you use AHAs?